-Molecular screening for Chlamydia pneumoniae is used to rapidly and accurately diagnose laboratory atypical pneumonia and other infections by these microorganisms.
+Molecular testing for Chlamydia pneumoniae is used for the rapid and highly accurate laboratory diagnosis of atypical pneumonia and other infections caused by these microorganisms.

 Chlamydophila pneumoniae (formerly known as Chlamydia pneumoniae) causes respiratory infections with a mild course.
 Chlamydia pneumoniae are pathogens exclusive to humans and are transmitted by droplets.
-They can cause influenza, sinusitis, pharyngitis, bronchitis and atypical pneumonia.
+They can cause a flu-like syndrome, sinusitis, pharyngitis, bronchitis, and atypical pneumonia.
 Clinically, asymptomatic infections are common.
 Respiratory infections are probably the most common of all chlamydial infections.
 Chlamydophila pneumoniae is responsible for about 10% of pneumonia cases.

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
 Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".